evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 az deployment group create -g iac-${environment}-copy-poc-rg --template-file template-${environment}.json
 ```

-And now we can deploy your infrastructure to `dev`
+And now we can deploy our infrastructure to `dev`

 ```bash
 ./deploy.sh dev